aerosol/eco/README.md

 #### Starting the eco application

-Because eco reqiures mnesia, on first run you must initialize it.
+Because eco reqiures Mnesia, on first run you must initialize it.
 Eco can do this automatically for you by providing the argument "-eco_auto_init true"

 ```
 $ erl -pa ebin -pa deps/*/ebin -s eco -eco_auto_init true
 ```

-You could otherwise initialize the mnesia schema by hand.
+You could otherwise initialize the Mnesia schema by hand.
 To do so start an erlang shell (with the provided ebin paths) and execute eco:initialize() as follows: